csmart/git_info/README.md

 maintaining quality code.

 A common development approach is to perform all changes in a feature branch.
-Once the changes are ready, generally following some sort of automated tests and code review, they are merged into the main code which is stored in the _master_ branch (which is like the _trunk_ branch in Subversion).
+Once the changes are ready, generally following some sort of automated testing and code review, they are merged into the main code which is stored in the _master_ branch (which is like the _trunk_ branch in Subversion).